 When I crave some fancy and delicious cheese, my mind always wanders to the famous French, one-of-a-kind camembert cheese.
 Nothing can ever beat its dense, creamy, and sticky texture that melts over some roasted potatoes and ham!

-Whenever I search for any Camembert cheese recipe, I always come across this question “Can you freeze camembert cheese”.
+Whenever I search for any Camembert cheese recipe, I always come across this question “Can I freeze camembert cheese”.
 Simply because risking the spoilage and rotting of this precious and expensive cheese because of improper storage in the fridge is a risk nobody is willing to take.
 And on the rare occasion of finding Camembert cheese on sale and buying it in bulk, you would want to know how to properly store it.

 I am here to tell you that, yes, you can easily and efficiently keep your amazing Camembert cheese intact without spoilage for up to 3 months, and also share with you all the details you need to do so.
 However, I need to warn you that over time it does lose a bit of its texture and flavor, so it is advised to use it as early as possible.